Information Flow Development for Mater Private Hospital Cardiology Department

 “I was impressed with the ability of HCI’s Specialists to so quickly come to grasp with a highly complex care environment.
 Their expertise helped us to efficiently and effectively map out the current workflows and highlight the opportunities to develop our service through the future implementation of a best in class Cardiovascular Information System in the Mater Private Hospital.”

-Director Digital Transformation, Mater Private Hospital.
+Director of Cancer, Mater Private Hospital.

 The Cardiology Department within the Mater Private Hospital Dublin plans to implement a Cardiovascular Information System in order to streamline and collate all of the information collected in, and generated by, the department in one single information system.